-- 1. The gross project boundary, including both planted and open areas, should be clearly defined using appropriate maps.
-Open ground and any pre-existing woodland not part of the WCC project should be clearly mapped. - 2.
-Open areas greater than 0.25ha should be mapped and identified as a separate sub-area.
-Where this is not possible and/or open ground is randomly placed throughout, for example in a native woodland planting scheme, a greater number of sample plots will be required. - 3.
-If you have distinctly different areas of woodland, the net planted area should first be subdivided into relatively uniform strata or sub-areas.
-This can be based upon planting year, species, growth rates or stocking density. - a.
-Native species planted in an intimate mixture, or where the spacing is variable across the sub-area can be considered as one strata or sub-area.
-However, where there are defined areas with different density planting, these should be a separate strata. - b.
-At year 5, adjacent areas planted across a maximum of three planting seasons could be considered as one stratum. - 4.
-Next, decide whether the strata you have selected are 'uniform' or 'variable'.
-We do this because areas or sub-areas with greater variability, require more plots to obtain a result of similar precision: A stratum would be considered uniform if trees were: - a.
-Planted within 3 years and were of similar height (ie no more than 4m height difference) AND - b.
+- Locate your WCC project map from validation.
+Ensure that the gross project boundary, planted or regenerating areas, open ground and existing woodland are clearly mapped.
+See WCC Mapping Rules. - If your validation map did not include open ground, then open areas greater than 0.25ha should be mapped and identified as a separate sub-area.
+Where this is not possible and/or open ground is randomly placed throughout, for example in a native woodland planting scheme, a greater number of sample plots will be required (See 3.
+Plot Number and Location). - 3.
+The net planted area should be sub-divided into relatively uniform strata.
+This can be based upon planting year, species, growth rates or stocking density.
+See Figure 1. - a.
+Species planted in an intimate mixture, or areas where spacing is variable should be considered as one stratum - b.
+Conifers and broadleaves should be kept separate unless planted in an intimate mixture - c.
+Small areas of similar planting density can be combined using the average spacing/ planting density calculator in the Survey Planning tab of the Monitoring Report - d.
+At year 5, areas planted across a maximum of three planting seasons can be considered as one stratum - e.
+Natural regeneration should be a separate stratum - f.
+Any area up to 2 hectares and up to 5% of the site can be combined with the next most similar planting area - 4.
+Next, decide whether the strata you have selected are 'uniform' or 'variable.'
+We do this because areas with greater variability, require more plots to obtain a result of similar precision: A stratum would be considered uniform if trees were: - a.
+Planted within 3 years and were of similar height (i.e. no more than 4m height difference) AND - b.
 Single species AND - c.
-Planting positions were fairly evenly distributed AND - d. (from year 15 onwards) DBH range is 'normal'.
+Planting positions were evenly distributed (not clumped) AND - d. (from year 15 onwards) DBH range is 'normal'.